JaxxyIV/nottpr/README.md

 ### Patching

 nottpr allows you to patch randomizer seeds yourself with the `Seed.patch` method.
-Be advised that when patching a ROM, it is returned as a buffer.
+Be advised that when patching a ROM, it is returned as a memory buffer.
 It will not create a new file on your system.
 How the buffered data is handled is up to the implementer.

 You can also retrieve a seed's spoiler log by using the `Seed.spoilerLog` method.
 It accepts an optional boolean parameter to output additional information about prize packs.
 By default, this behavior is disabled.